Archive | Featured

 Posted on 23 December 2011 by Kari Gibson

-Update: we are starting the campaign OPERATION: MERCY to bring Mercy here for medical treatment as soon as she receives her medical visa approval.
-Please join us praying for Mercy and that the process of getting her passport (done) and medical visa will be expedited.
+Update: we are starting the campaign OPERATION: MERCY to bring Mercy here for medical treatment.
+Please join us praying for Mercy and that the process of getting her passport and medical visa will be expedited.
 I will update here on My Crazy Adoption as we move forward.
 Blessed are the merciful, for they will be shown Mercy.
-(Matthew 5:70)
+(Matthew 5:70

 We entered the tiny house, only room for a bed.
 Mercy was on her side and completely still.
 I had no idea why she was sick or if she was even conscience.
 I put my hand on her back and there was not a single movement.
 She was dead still.
 I felt fear prickling on my skin, but God immediately filled the space with His mighty power.
 We laid hands on sweet Mercy and prayed for her healing.
 I don’t remember any of the words we prayed, but I can only describe the moment as supernatural.
 I could feel His presence.
 I could feel His power.
 God was pouring His love through us straight into Mercy.